gdepeute/dae.notes/cust.iqgeo.md

     - Christian will get regular reports on the # of licenses being used
     - 5 year business case to justify the investment
     - IQgeo business model has been standard subscription
-    - Next meeting is in early February in Japan
+    - Next meeting is in mid-February in Japan
     - Pre-sold them 2820 licenses, he thinks this is a LOW number, but they need to sell to justify the Nessig customer base
     - They sold 4000 licenses to one company alone (Tepco)
     - "Add-on" license